 Moment's Thin Case designed for the new iPhone SE may not have the same partial wood design as some cases the company offers for Apple's other flagships, but it's still a looker, thanks to a pattern of diagonally-etched lines across most of the backside.
 The only downside to this case is that it is a bit expensive, though we suppose that's the peace of mind you pay for so that your pricey camera lens doesn't fall off your new iPhone and shatter the perfect photo op.

-Those who know cheap yet well-made cases know Spigen very well.
+Those who look for cheap yet well-made cases know Spigen very well.
 Spigen prides itself on offering excellent-feeling cases that typically cost a fraction of the price of what some other accessory makers charge, and its Thin Fit case for iPhone SE is a fine example of that.

 The Thin Fit is a very simple hard plastic case, that leaves the iPhone SE's buttons, top and bottom exposed.
-Because it's more of a shell than a soft cushion it's not likely to protect your iPhone much in the case of a drop.
-But some users prefer just having a very minimal protective layer wrapping around their handset to protect it from dings, scratches and scrapes, and the Thin Fit works well for that purpose.
-It's also very affordable, and like all Spigen products, regularly gets discounted on Amazon.
+Because it's more of a shell than a soft cushion, it's not likely to protect your iPhone much in the case of a drop.
+But some users prefer just having a very minimal protective layer wrapping around their handset to protect it from dings, scratches and scrapes, and the Thin Fit is suited well for that purpose.
+It's also very affordable, and like all Spigen products, regularly sees discounts on Amazon.

 If it's the absolute thinnest case you want, look no further than Totallee.
 This is a company renowned for offering the most slender cases around, at just 0.3 millimeters thick.
 That might seem too thin to actually be useful, yet Totallee's fans are typically looking for surface-layer protection alone, to keep their phone safe against scratches without sacrificing Apple's industrial design.
 This case achieves that.